Self-Bounding Majority Vote Learning Algorithms by the Direct Minimization of a Tight PAC-Bayesian C-Bound: Introduction

-We focus on a class of PAC-Bayesian algorithms minimizing an upper bound on the majority vote's risk called the C-Bound\footnote{The C-Bound was introduced by~Breiman in the context of Random Forest~\cite{Breiman2001}.} in the PAC-Bayesian literature~\cite{LacasseLavioletteMarchandGermainUsunier2006}.
+We focus on a class of PAC-Bayesian algorithms minimizing an upper bound on the majority vote's risk called the C-Bound\footnote{The C-Bound was introduced by Breiman in the context of Random Forest~\cite{Breiman2001}.} in the PAC-Bayesian literature~\cite{LacasseLavioletteMarchandGermainUsunier2006}.
 This bound has the advantage of involving the majority vote's margin and its second statistical moment, {\it i.e.}, the diversity of the voters.
-Indeed, these elements are important when one learns a combination~\cite{Dietterich2000,Kuncheva2014}: A good majority vote is made up of voters that ``accurate enough'' and are ``sufficiently diverse.''
+Indeed, these elements are important when one learns a combination~\cite{Dietterich2000,Kuncheva2014}: A good majority vote is made up of voters that are ``accurate enough'' and ``sufficiently diverse''.
 Various algorithms have been proposed to minimize the C-Bound: \algor{MinCq}~\cite{RoyLavioletteMarchand2011}, \mbox{\algor{P-MinCq}}~\cite{BelletHabrardMorvantSebban2014}, \algor{CqBoost}~\cite{RoyMarchandLaviolette2016}, or \algor{CB-Boost}~\cite{BauvinCapponiRoyLaviolette2020}.
-Despite being empirically efficient, and justified by theoretical analyses based on the C-Bound, all these methods minimize \emph{only} the empirical C-Bound and not directly the complete associated PAC-Bayesian bound.
+Despite being empirically efficient, and justified by theoretical analyses based on the C-Bound, all these methods minimize \emph{only} the empirical C-Bound and not directly a PAC-Bayesian generalization bound on the C-Bound.
 This can lead to vacuous generalization bound values and thus to poor risk certificates.

 In this paper, we cover three different PAC-Bayesian viewpoints on generalization bounds for the C-Bound~\cite{McAllester2003,Seeger2002,LacasseLavioletteMarchandGermainUsunier2006}.
-Starting from these three views, we derive three algorithms to optimize generalization bound on the C-Bound.
+Starting from these three views, we derive three algorithms to optimize generalization bounds on the C-Bound.
 By doing so, we achieve \emph{self-bounding algorithms}~\cite{Freund1998}: the predictor returned by the learner comes with a statistically valid risk upper bound.
 Importantly, our algorithms rely on fast gradient descent procedures.
 As far as we know, this is the first work that proposes both efficient algorithms for C-Bound optimization and non-trivial risk bound values.

 The paper is organized as follows.
 Section~\ref{section:notations} introduces the setting.
 Section~\ref{section:pac-bayesian-C-Bounds} recalls the PAC-Bayes bounds on which we build our results.
 Our self-bounding algorithms leading to non-vacuous PAC-Bayesian bounds are described in Section~\ref{section:contribution}.
 We provide experiments in Section~\ref{section:expe}, and conclude in Section~\ref{section:conclusion}.